ddemille1/rfk_to_greed/README.md

 ## Greed

 **Greed**
 Greed is a game in which the player seeks to gather as many falling gems as possible.
 Gather a gem(*) and get a point.
-Gather a rock(o) and you lose a point.
+Gather a rock([]) and you lose a point.
 Keep playing until your greed is satisfied.

 ---
 ## Getting Started